 - 1 tablespoon pumpkin pie spice

 - 1 teaspoon baking soda

-Top with the cinnamon streusel and gently press into the batter.
+- Top with the cinnamon streusel and gently press into the batter.

-Place the pan into the preheated oven and bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.
+- Place the pan into the preheated oven and bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.

 - Remove from the oven and allow to cool completely before topping with glaze.